6. Gardner Village

 Festive holiday decor at Bengston's Pumpkin Farm in Homer Glen, Illinois

 Bengtson’s Pumpkin Farm is one of the best pumpkin patches I’ve ever come across.
+I’ve visited many times being a Chicago local for more than 25 years.
+Anytime I head visit the Chicago metro during the fall season, I need to come back here for nostalgia sake – and it’s still exactly the same!
 This seasonal festival includes a diverse range of fun fall activities including hayrides to a pick your own pumpkin patch, a corn maze, pig races, gem mining, a mini haunted house, a pumpkin chucker, and of course, plenty of seasonal treats.
 It’s a full day out with plenty of activities to enjoy.
 The beautiful fall weather and pretty fall foliage make the event all the more attractive for the fall.
 The old-fashioned vibe that we just do not find that much anymore makes Bengstons a must-visit for anyone looking for fall fun in the Chicago suburbs!

 More info and pics from Bengston’s Farm